simai/sitepack/sitepack-spec/SPEC.md

 - `maxPartSize` **SHOULD** be set to `104857600` bytes (100 MiB) unless a tool requires another value.
 - The bootstrap volume **SHOULD** be `volumeIndex = 1` and **MUST** contain `sitepack.manifest.json` and `sitepack.catalog.json`.
 - Each volume file is an ordinary `.sitepack` ZIP.
 To assemble a package, an importer **MUST** unpack volumes in ascending index order into a single temporary directory.
+- The assembled directory is the package root; later volumes MAY overwrite earlier files on path collisions.
 - Before unpacking, importers **MUST** verify each volume file `sha256` and `size` against the Volume Set descriptor.
 - Volumes **MAY** be encrypted individually using SitePack envelope + age.
 - If `encryption.scheme = "age"`, the volume file is an encrypted payload; `envelopeFile` **MUST** point to the corresponding SitePack envelope header (`*.sitepack.enc.json`).